 I mentioned this before, but the ICC is the most well-known sailing certification in the world so it’s likely that most countries, even if they don’t officially recognize it, will recognize it informally.
 If there’s any further evidence required beyond your ICC, a copy of your logbook should be more than sufficient to prove your mettle.

-Most of the sailing organization we took a look at provide further education in other water-based activities, but the ones that really stand out are IYT, RYA, and US Sailing.
+Most of the sailing organizations we took a look at provide further education in other water-based activities, but the ones that really stand out are IYT, RYA, and US Sailing.
 If you’re interested in learning the ins and outs of sailing as well as one day becoming a Yachtmaster (which is my goal), consider these sailing organizations.